Lamon Brewster

 Lamon Tajuan Brewster (born June 5, 1973) is an American former professional boxer who competed from 1996 to 2010.
-He held the WBO heavyweight title from 2004 to 2006, and is best known for scoring an upset knockout victory over Wladimir Klitschko to win the vacant title.
-He was ranked as the world's No.8 heavyweight by BoxRec at the conclusion of 2004.
-As an amateur, Brewster won the U.S. national championships in 1995, and a silver medal at that year's Pan American Games, both in the heavyweight division.
-Following his retirement from the sport in 2011, he became an entrepreneur and founded a consulting business.
+He held the World Boxing Organization (WBO) heavyweight title from 2004 to 2006, and is best known for scoring an upset knockout victory over Wladimir Klitschko to win the vacant title.
+Brewster was ranked by BoxRec as the world's eighth best active heavyweight at the conclusion of 2004.

+As an amateur, he won the U.S. national championships in 1995, and a silver medal at that year's Pan American Games, both in the heavyweight division.
+Following his retirement from the sport in 2011, Brewster became an entrepreneur and founded a consulting business.

 Amateur career

 Brewster won the 1995 U.S. national amateur championship as a heavyweight.
 Additional highlights include: